RackHD/RackHD/dev-tools/README.md

 ```
 # monorail_rack.cfg
 # used to customize default deployment
-# edit $pxe_count to change the amount of headless pxe clients are created when running
+# edit $pxe_count to change the amount of virtualbox PXE-booting clients are created when running
 # the monorail_rack setup script.

 # deployment variables